almoli5/docker-cloud-scenario/README.md

 The superuser privileges are usually required in the majority of Linux Docker installations.

+## Default services

+Without any modifications, the example includes:

+- A single-page Apache server, redirected to port 5000
+- A Wordpress installation, that consists of:
+     - A Wordpress containter, redirected to port 8000
+     - A MySQL server, not visible from the outside

+The first time that the example is ran, the Wordpress needs to be installed, accessing it from a broswer, in order to test the resources monitoring.

 ## Structure of the example

 The structure of the project is simple.
 The folder that holds all the network and container information is /networks.
 Inside, there will be as much directories as clients/networks.
 We suppose that each client needs one or more containers that interact only within that network.
 That's why there is a single docker-compose file in each of the folders, with the number and type of containers needed.